 Congratulations, if you finished this post, it will be worth the effort.
 Now you can decide which mattress is the best for you.
 You can check the vast online selection and compare the possible options against your requirements.
 Or you can step into a mattress store confidently, knowing all the questions you have to ask.

 If I missed something or you are uncertain about any part, please do not hesitate to ask.
-Once you bought your new mattress, share your experiences and pick with us.
+Once you bought your new mattress, please share your experiences and pick with us.

 You might be interested: